Conformité Européenne (CE) EMC compliance for Europe

 - Restriction of the use of certain hazardous substances RoHS 2

 For a complete listing, see the New Approach website.
 Established by the European Commission and EFTA with the European Standardisation Organisations.

 When is a CE mark not CE mark?

 Using CE mark test reports for compliance evidence

 Why use EMC Bayswater for your CE testing?

-We offer excellent customer support, provide great value, high quality testing and test reports with a fast turnaround to ensure your product gets to market with the shortest possible lead time.
-We are NATA accredited to many of the common CE testing Electromagnetic Compatibility standards and have extensive experience with these requirements.
-Please visit our EMC compliance testing services page for details of other EMC compliance testing services we offer.
+We offer excellent customer support.
+Providing great value, high-quality testing and test reports.
+All with a fast turnaround to ensure your product gets to market with the shortest possible lead time.
+We are accredited to many of the CE testing Electromagnetic Compatibility standards.
+And we have extensive experience with these requirements.
+Please visit our EMC testing services page for details of other EMC compliance testing services we offer.